lingliao/Transparency-in-CABCDTD/README.md

 ## Example output
-Example outputs are saved in folder example_output
+Our example outputs, including data processing, data visualization and model development and evaluation, are saved in folder example_output

 ## Identified images with unwanted white edges
 Those cropped images are stored in folder image_with_white_edge